Bachelor of Arts in Music/Jazz

 - Must take 2 semesters of 200-level applied lessons.

 - Must take 2 semesters of 300-level applied lessons.

 - Must take 1 semester of 400-level applied lessons.

 - Primary music ensemble (four credit hours.)
 ME 123/223/323/423 (Jazz Combo - 1 hour) and/or ME 124/224/324/424 (Jazz Ensemble – 1 hour) (must be taken a minimum of 4 semesters)

 **After all General Education and Major course requirements have been met; students will need additional elective courses to meet the 123 hour minimum for graduation.

 Note: A student who desires a degree in Music Education may still receive a Concentration in Jazz Studies (primarily for graduate level study in preparation for a college instructional career), but with the understanding that the degree program will require five years to complete.

 Financial Aid, Scholarships & Grants

 Limestone works to make education affordable, putting together a financial aid package with need and merit-based financial aid options for every one of their admitted students.
-95 percent of Limestone College students receive some type of financial assistance.
+95 percent of Limestone University students receive some type of financial assistance.
 Generous scholarships are offered to students majoring in music, art and theatre.
 Students performing an admissions audition can be considered for a fine arts scholarship by completing a Fine Arts Scholarship Application.
 Supplemental awards are given annually.